chriszhao13/AdaptiveCore/README.md

 Our paper is currently under revision.

-The code will be available shortly!
+The code will be available shortly (A few days)!